 - Cancellation must be notified in writing to the school at least 4 weeks before the start of the course.
 For cancellations received less than 4 weeks before the course starts, 4 weeks’ fees or a pro-rata equivalent will be charged.
 Acceptance of an enrolment is made on the understanding that the student will remain for the duration of the course as specified.

 - In the event of a student being dismissed before the end of the specified course period, fees are not refundable.

 - Curtailment of a course must be notified 4 weeks before the published course or term end-date.

 - The school reserves the right to refuse an enrolment, or in the event of unsatisfactory attendance, work or conduct, to dismiss a student from the course.

 - No fees are refundable in the case of late- or non-arrival for a course.

 - Late entrants may be accepted on all courses, but only by the agreement of the School.

 - Any damage to school, student house, homestay or private home property, whether intentional or not, must be paid for in full.

-Payments (deposit & balance) are to done directly to the Bournemouth Training Center via Bank Transfer, Bank Cheque, Cash, VISA or MASTERCARD.
+Payments (deposit & balance) are to done directly to the Bournemouth training centre via Bank Transfer, Bank Cheque, Cash, Visa or MasterCard.
 Personal cheques will not be accepted.